 Chargeback Reason Code 86: Paid by Other Means

-Mistakes and misunderstandings happen all the time.
-This applies to life as well as business.
-When it comes to credit card payments, mistakes often result in chargebacks.
+Mistakes and misunderstandings happen all the time--in all areas of our lives--and there are usually consequences.
+Business is no exception: When it comes to credit card payments, for example, even minor mistakes often result in chargebacks.
 Visa chargeback reason code 86 is an example of a chargeback that exists primarily to correct merchant error.

 What is Reason Code 86?

 Every credit card network has created its own system of reason codes.
 Chargeback reason code 86 is part of Visa’s catalog of reason codes, although MasterCard has a similar chargeback option (MasterCard reason code 4831 is titled Transaction Amount Differs).

 Visa chargeback reason code 86 is used when consumers claim their credit card was charged, despite the fact they paid for the purchase using other methods.

 This usually happens when a customer begins to submit a card for payment at a brick-and-mortar establishment but opts for another payment method instead.
 For example, a customer might begin to use a credit card and then switch to cash or a different credit card.

 While it is perfectly acceptable for customers to change their mind regarding payment methods during the transaction, a problem can arise if the merchant forgets to void the initial charge.
 As a result, the customer will likely see the charge later on and then file a chargeback reason code 86.